petrosDemetrakopoulos/SmartViews/README.md

 The structure of the whole project is presented in the diagram.

 It works as described below:
 * **Blockchain** stores the raw data or what we call in data warehouses the "fact table".
+In our case we use Ethereum blockchain.

 * **View cache** is an in-memory data store (often key-value based) that holds recently computed results of the smart views.
+In our case we use Redis cache

 * **SQL Database** is used to execute the calculations and update the smart views.
+In our case we use mySQL server.

 * **Application server** orchestrates the whole process of defining, storing, reusing and up- dating the smart views and fully controls the flow of data between the other components.
 <div ALIGN="center">
 <img src="architecture.png" width="520" align="center">
 </div>